Fusionaimcp4/localboxs/public/system_messages/n8n_System_Message_sost-work-492bf510.md

 ## Project Overview
 - **One-liner:** SOST is a Bitcoin-powered marketplace connecting global talent with employers.
 - **Goals & objectives:** To provide freelancers a platform to earn Bitcoin by trading their skills and to facilitate easy collaboration between freelancers and employers.
-- **Unique value prop:** Empowering freelancers to participate in the Bitcoin economy with integrated payment solutions.
+- **Unique value prop:** Empowering freelancers to participate in the Bitcoin economy through a dedicated marketplace.

 ## Key Features & Functionality
 - **Core:**
   - Job posting for employers
   - Proposal submissions from freelancers
-  - Collaboration tools (chat, file sharing, project tracking)
+  - In-platform collaboration tools (chat, file sharing, project tracking)
   - Payment system based on authorized work
 - **Advanced:**
-  - Integrated Bitcoin Lightning Wallet for payments
+  - Integrated Bitcoin Lightning Wallet for transactions
-- **Integrations:**
+- **Integrations:** Unknown
-  - Payment gateway for Bitcoin transactions

 ## Architecture & Tech Stack
 - **Frontend:** Unknown